UNESCO World Heritage sites for Luxury Travel

-UNESCO awards historic and extraordinary sites and landmarks across our beautiful planet.
+UNESCO awards historic and extraordinary sites and landmarks with their designation across our beautiful planet.

-The good news: these remarkable places are recognized for their unique qualities, and visitors are welcome to explore these gems.
+The good news: these remarkable places are recognized for their unique qualities, and visitors are welcome, and encouraged, to explore these gems.
 These designations have similarity to U.S. National and State Parks, although there is no federal or local funding of UNESCO sites.

-The not so good news – many UNESCO sites have become increasingly popular with visitors, downright-crowded in some cases, as big group tours flock to get their picture in the Jungfrau of Switzerland, Paris’ landmarks, or Old Faithful in Yellowstone, like bucket-list travelers, we call them selfie-squads, not really interested in the region or culture – just tagging as many UNESCO sites as possible.
+The not so good news – many UNESCO sites have become increasingly popular with visitors, downright-crowded and over-touristed in some cases, as big group tours flock to get their picture in the Jungfrau of Switzerland, Paris’ landmarks, or Old Faithful in Yellowstone, like bucket-list travelers.
+We call them selfie-squads, not really interested in the region or culture – just tagging as many UNESCO sites as possible for their posts and instagrams.

 See our Blog on Being a Courteous Conscientious Traveler.

 About UNESCO: United Nations Educational, Scientific and Cultural Organization establishes World Heritage Sites as places of importance to cultural or natural heritage around the globe.
-These sites, historic landmarks and structures, and amazing places have been decreed since 1972 –the first UNESCO World Heritage Convention.
+These sites, historic landmarks and structures have been decreed since 1972 -the date of the first UNESCO World Heritage Convention.
 There are now over 1200 sites, and UNESCO adds more each year that meet certain criteria, see below the 6 requirements.

-With 25 UNESCO sites in the US, you can visit World Heritage Sites in the Florida Everglades, the Statue of Liberty in NYC, Yellowstone National Park, Yosemite, and The Grand Canyon, to name a few.
+Of the 25 UNESCO sites in the US, you can visit World Heritage Sites in the Florida Everglades, the Statue of Liberty in NYC, Yellowstone National Park, Yosemite, and The Grand Canyon, to name a few.
 Hawaii Volcanoes National Park is also UNESCO.
+However, in 2025, The United States withdrew its funding of UNESCO, not for the first time however.
+President Reagan withdrew in 1984, Obama halted funding in 2011, and Trump withdrew in 2018 and 2025, citing ideological differences with the UNESCO administration and goals, which are predominantly focused outside of the US.

 In Canada, Quebec City, Banff, Jasper and Kootenay are all UNESCO-sanctioned.